Explicit fractional Laplacians and Riesz potentials of classical functions: Introduction

 \end{definition} Note that some authors prefer to write $(-\Delta)^{\frac{\alpha}{2}}$ instead of $(-\Delta)^{s}$ since the former (with $0<\alpha<2$) agrees with the order definition of pseudo-differential operators.
-Furthermore, others prefer to refer to $(-\Delta)^{s}$ as the negative fractional Laplacian and reserve the term fractional Laplacian for $-(-\Delta)^{s}$, cf. \cite{Kwasnicki2017}.
+Furthermore, others prefer to refer to $(-\Delta)^{s}$ as the negative fractional Laplacian and reserve the term fractional Laplacian for $-(-\Delta)^{s}$, cf.~\cite{Kwasnicki2017}.
 We will write $(-\Delta)^s$ and call this object the fractional Laplacian throughout this paper.
-The above Fourier definition readily implies some useful properties of the fractional Laplace operator, such as the semi-group property
+On any common domain for which the multipliers and compositions are defined, the Fourier definition readily implies the semigroup property

 One also finds that the fractional Laplacian defined in this way is a non-local operator.
-We now briefly discuss the Riesz potential before returning to the above definition of the fractional Laplacian from a different perspective. \begin{definition}[Riesz potential] Let $s \in \left(0,\frac{d}{2}\right)$, then the Riesz potential of a function $f \in L^p(\mathbb{R}^d)$ with $1 \leq p \leq \frac{d}{2s}$ is
+We now briefly discuss the Riesz potential before returning to the above definition of the fractional Laplacian from a different perspective. \begin{definition}[Riesz potential] Let $s \in \left(0,\frac{d}{2}\right)$, and let $f \in L^p(\mathbb{R}^d)$ with $1 \leq p < \frac{d}{2s}$.
+The Riesz potential, defined for almost every $x\in\mathbb{R}^d$, is

 \end{definition} The Riesz potential has the Fourier multiplier representation